Hey, Milwaukee. There's an election TODAY. Here's your guide.

-Tuesday, Wisconsin will vote in the Spring Election.
-Two candidates are competing for a Wisconsin Supreme Court seat.
-And there's a referendum.
+Today, Wisconsin will vote in a Spring primary election.
+Three candidates are competing for a Wisconsin Supreme Court seat.
+The top two candidates after the election will run against each other on April 3.

-The candidates are Milwaukee County Circuit Judge Rebecca Dallet and Sauk County Circuit Judge Michael Screnock.
+The three candidates are Madison attorney Tim Burns, Milwaukee County Circuit Judge Rebecca Dallet and Sauk County Circuit Judge Michael Screnock.
 Even though this court seat is non-partisan, there has been a lot of money pouring into this race from all sides of the political spectrum.

-Below, we provide bios, video interviews and more on both of the candidates (and more about the referendum) to help you make a decision at the polls.
+Below is our guide for today's election.
+In the guide, we provide bios, video interviews and more on each of the candidates to help you make a decision at the polls today.

 If you haven't registered to vote or not sure where to vote, you can find all the information you need atMy Vote Wisconsin's website.